 - DTC means system-wide change.

-With roots in the Middle Ages, it’s hardly surprising that today’s higher-ed institutions are resistant to change.
+With roots in the Middle Ages, it’s hardly surprising that today’s higher-education institutions are resistant to change.
 Initiatives that would be table stakes in other industries—like selling the campus experience or clearly spelling out the investment’s value for the learner—can still seem novel in an academic environment.

 It’s why one of the hardest truths for colleges and universities to accept is that the digital learning transformation takes more than just adding a layer of technology.
 The change has to be systemic, rippling across all aspects of the institution in ways that fully account for the newly extended lifecycle of education.
 We have to let our traditional mindsets get unsettled by the implications of the latest insights into the consumer behavior of today’s learners.